davebaol/hrb-validator/README.md

 **isAfter(path [, date])**:raised_hand: | Check if the string is a date that's after the specified date (defaults to now).
 **isAlpha(path [, locale])**           | Check if the value at `path` is a string containing only letters (a-zA-Z).<br/><br/>Locale is one of `['ar', 'ar-AE', 'ar-BH', 'ar-DZ', 'ar-EG', 'ar-IQ', 'ar-JO', 'ar-KW', 'ar-LB', 'ar-LY', 'ar-MA', 'ar-QA', 'ar-QM', 'ar-SA', 'ar-SD', 'ar-SY', 'ar-TN', 'ar-YE', 'bg-BG', 'cs-CZ', 'da-DK', 'de-DE', 'el-GR', 'en-AU', 'en-GB', 'en-HK', 'en-IN', 'en-NZ', 'en-US', 'en-ZA', 'en-ZM', 'es-ES', 'fr-FR', 'hu-HU', 'it-IT', 'ku-IQ', 'nb-NO', 'nl-NL', 'nn-NO', 'pl-PL', 'pt-BR', 'pt-PT', 'ru-RU', 'sl-SI', 'sk-SK', 'sr-RS', 'sr-RS@latin', 'sv-SE', 'tr-TR', 'uk-UA']`) and defaults to `en-US`.
 Locale list is `validator.isAlphaLocales`.
 **isAlphanumeric(path [, locale])**    | Check if the value at `path` is a string containing only letters and numbers.<br/><br/>Locale is one of `['ar', 'ar-AE', 'ar-BH', 'ar-DZ', 'ar-EG', 'ar-IQ', 'ar-JO', 'ar-KW', 'ar-LB', 'ar-LY', 'ar-MA', 'ar-QA', 'ar-QM', 'ar-SA', 'ar-SD', 'ar-SY', 'ar-TN', 'ar-YE', 'bg-BG', 'cs-CZ', 'da-DK', 'de-DE', 'el-GR', 'en-AU', 'en-GB', 'en-HK', 'en-IN', 'en-NZ', 'en-US', 'en-ZA', 'en-ZM', 'es-ES', 'fr-FR', 'hu-HU', 'it-IT', 'ku-IQ', 'nb-NO', 'nl-NL', 'nn-NO', 'pl-PL', 'pt-BR', 'pt-PT', 'ru-RU', 'sl-SI', 'sk-SK', 'sr-RS', 'sr-RS@latin', 'sv-SE', 'tr-TR', 'uk-UA']`) and defaults to `en-US`.
 Locale list is `validator.isAlphanumericLocales`.
 **isArrayOf(path, type)**              | Check if the value at `path` is an array whose items have either the specified type (if type is a string) or one of the specified types (if type is an array of strings).
-Supported types are: "array", "boolean", "number", "object", "regex", "string".
+Supported types are: "array", "boolean", "null", "number", "object", "regex", "string".
 **isAscii(path)**                      | Check if the value at `path` is a string containing ASCII chars only.
 **isBase64(path)**                     | Check if the value at `path` is a base64 encoded string.
 **isBefore(path [, date])** :raised_hand: | Check if the string is a date that's before the specified date.